otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 #### Android Runtime
 For devices running **Android 5.0** or higher, each application runs in its own process & with its own instance of the **Android Runtime**.
 Major features of the Anroid Runtime include ahead-of-time/just-in-time compilation & optimised garbage collection.
 Prior to **Android 5.0**, **Dalvik** was the **Android Runtime**.
 Note: if your application runs well on the **Android Runtime**, then it run well on **Dalvik**.

-### Research Actvitiy ✏️
+### Activity ✏️
-Research & answer the following question:
+Research & answer the following:
-1. What is the difference between ahead-of-time & just-in-time compilation?
+1. Explain difference between ahead-of-time & just-in-time compilation?

 Write your answer on the provided sticky note.